 In both the Reformed Church in America and the Christian Reformed Church, we can spell out some of what’s expected through forms for ordination.
 For example, the CRC ordination form says, “These tasks of elders and deacons call for believers who are Christlike, who are mature in the faith, and who exercise their offices with prayer, patience, and humility.”

 The RCA’s prayer for ordination includes these words: “Grant them wisdom, courage, discretion, and benevolence, that they may fulfill their charge to the glory of Jesus Christ.”

 Both the CRC and RCA reflect the desire for a certain kind of person to provide leadership in the church.

-Defining reality calls on councils to ask if this is actually the kind of person they are seeking or are there other rules and other expectations that trump what our forms of ordination lay out?
+Defining reality calls on boards to ask if this is actually the kind of person they are seeking or are there other rules and other expectations that trump our forms of ordination layout?

-So, what is true of your council?
+So, what is true of your board?
 What are the three top qualifications for being a member of the body that leads the church?